LSlat/JavaScript/README.md

 # JavaScript
-Create UFO sightings table and filters for the data.
+In a webpage, create UFO sightings table and filters for the data.